Sydney Bears

-The Sydney Bears (formally Macquarie Bears) is an Australian semi-professional ice hockey team from Sydney, New South Wales.
+The Sydney Bears (formerly Macquarie Bears) is an Australian semi-professional ice hockey team from Sydney, New South Wales.
 Established in 1982, the Bears are the only remaining founding member of the Australian Ice Hockey League (AIHL) still operating.
 The Bears are based at Macquarie Ice Rink, within the Macquarie Centre, in the northern suburbs of Sydney.
-The Sydney Bears have claimed three Goodall Cups in 2002, 2003 and 2019.
+The Sydney Bears are three time Goodall Cup champions and four time H Newman Reid Trophy premiers.

 History

 Prior to AIHL

 The Sydney Bears was founded on 1 July 1982 as the Macquarie Bears Ice Hockey Club Incorporated.
 The team was formed concurrently to the non-incorporated local ice hockey club sharing the same name.
 The Bears were based out of the Macquarie Ice Rink.
 The club competed in the NSW Super League (NSWSL) and then the East Coast Super League (ECSL).
 In 1989 the Bears claimed the NSWSL championship with star defenceman Glen Foll claiming top points scorer for the season.
 In 1997 the club decided to change its name to the Sydney Bears Ice Hockey Club in preparation for a new national competition.
 In September 1999, the Bears won the East Coast Super League after defeating the Canberra Knights in a two match grand final series held at Phillip Ice Skating Centre, Canberra.
 In game one, on 18 September, the Bears fought their way to a close a 6–5 victory over the hosts.
 In game two, on 19 September, Sydney's goalkeeper Alan Becken claimed a shutout as the Bears won 5–0.